-The researchers included one graduate student and two faculty members in educational technology, all with specific interests and expertise in PBL methods.
-The first author worked as a research assistant on a project to help middle school teachers implement problem-based learning, and the second and third authors were professors who led the same project.
+The researchers included two faculty members and one graduate student in educational technology, all with specific interests and expertise in PBL methods.
 In addition, the second author had previous classroom experience teaching students with learning disabilities.
-The first author participated in the unit as an instructional and technology assistant in the middle school classroom, enabling him to engage in participant observations.
+The first author participated in the unit as an instructional and technology assistant, enabling him to engage in participant observations.
 He also conducted all interviews using an interview protocol developed by the researchers.
-Human subjects approval was obtained from the university's IRB prior to the start of data collection.